You may have heard of the jaw-dropping statistic that 99% of blogs fail.

 Pinterest is a visual search engine that many people go to for inspiration, ideas, education, and help to solve a problem.

-There are more than 300 million active users on Pinterest which gets your content out before the eyes of a huge potential audience.
+There are more than 300 million active users on Pinterest which gets your content out in front of the eyes of a huge potential audience.

 Contrary to popular belief, it is not just a platform for young women to save their favorite cookie recipe or wedding decor dreams.
 Although Pinterest is predominantly used by women, most topics can be searched for by women as well.